PoCInnovation/Workshops/software/24.Git_GitHub/Git/README.md

 ### The old method

-We've seen earlier that `git switch` allows to change branch but to retrieve a file this is useless.
+We've seen earlier that `git switch` allows to change branch, but to retrieve a file this is useless.
-There exists a command that allows to switch commits, `git checkout`.

-Used well it can help you restore deleted files.
+There is a command that allows to switch commits, `git checkout`, [it can help you restore deleted files](https://riptutorial.com/git/example/2444/restore-a-deleted-file-after-a-commit).

 ### The more recent method

-Another command could be `git restore` which works the same way as you'd do with `git checkout` but is much easier to use.
+Another option could be [`git restore`](https://git-scm.com/docs/git-restore), which works the same way as you'd do with `git checkout` but is much easier to use.

-#### :pushpin: Tasks:
+### :pushpin: Tasks:

-So go ahead and restore the file `step2.txt`
+- Restore the file `step2.txt`

 ## Summary

 During this workshop, we've made you use a particular workflow with git.
-This is obviously not the only one that exists, but it is the most widely used one, and it is fairly easy to understand and use.
+This is obviously not the only one that exists, but it's one of the most widely used, and it's fairly easy to understand and use.

 So quickly here is how you would work with branches:
 - Commit changes on your branch